oldsspecial/super-sniffle/.memory-bank/progress.md

 ## What's In Progress
 (No active development items at the moment)

-## Current Status: Path Operator Overloading Implemented! 🚀
+## Current Status: Codebase Refactoring Complete! 🚀

 **Recent Achievements**:
 1. Implemented operator overloading for intuitive path construction